-If you grow succulents or other houseplants indoors, sooner or later, you will meet some common infective pests such as mealy bugs, aphids, whiteflies, mites, etc. In this blog, you will learn more information about mealy bugs and how to get rid of them on succulents.
+If you grow succulents or other houseplants indoors, sooner or later, you will meet some common infective pests such as mealy bugs, aphids, whiteflies, mites, etc. In this blog, you will learn more about mealybugs and how to get rid of them on succulents.

 What are Mealy Bugs?

-Mealy bugs are scaled, oval-shaped, soft-bodied unarmored insects that are covered in a white, powdery wax coating.
+Mealybugs are scaled, oval-shaped, soft-bodied unarmored insects covered in a white, powdery wax coating.
 If you don't observe them closely, you might think they are a small spot of cotton.
-They usually appear on greenhouse plants, house plants and succulents in warm, moist climates.
+They usually appear on greenhouse plants, house plants, and succulents in warm, moist climates.

 So How to Get Rid of Mealybugs on Succulents